 Step 5

-Cut the kamaboko into 0.2 inch (5mm) slices.
-Remove the stem from the shiitake mushroom and slice the cap into 6 pieces.
-As for mitsuba, remove the leaves from the stems.
+Cut kamaboko into ⅕-inch (5mm) slices.
+Remove the stem from shiitake mushroom and slice the cap into 6 pieces.
+For mitsuba, remove the leaves from the stems.

 Step 6

-Put the dashi, kamaboko, shiitake mushrooms, and A (sake, salt, light soy sauce) in a pot, and simmer until the ingredients are cooked.
+Put the dashi, kamaboko, shiitake mushrooms, and seasonings (sake, salt, and light soy sauce) in a pot, and simmer until all the ingredients are cooked.

 Step 7

-Serve in individual bowls and top with the mitsuba leaves.
+Serve in each bowl and top with the mitsuba leaves.

 To Store